 Before the start of each training program, instructors receive a ‘Pre-Class Briefing’ during which the goals, students, scheduling, learning materials, and training plan are reviewed in detail.

-Pharmaceutical professionals with three to five years of work experience in various areas of the pharma/biotech industry needed to teach at and develop materials for leading pharma companies in Japan.
+Pharmaceutical professionals with experience in various areas of the pharma/biotech industry needed to teach at and develop materials for leading pharma companies in Japan.
 Based in Tokyo, teaching is in English to small groups of Japanese pharma executives.
-Only applicants with pharmaceutical-related degrees and work experience can be considered.
+Only applicants with pharmaceutically related degrees can be considered.

-Engineering professionals with engineering degrees and related industry experience in one of the following areas: chemical & materials, civil, electronics, industrial & manufacturing, mechanical, automotive, needed to teach and develop materials for leading Japanese engineering companies.
+Engineering professionals with engineering degrees in one of the following areas: chemical & materials, civil, electronics, industrial & manufacturing, mechanical, automotive, needed to teach and develop materials for leading Japanese engineering companies.
 Based in Tokyo, teaching is in English to small groups of Japanese engineers.
-Only applicants with engineering-related degrees and work experience can be considered.
+Only applicants with engineering-related degrees can be considered.

-Computer/IT Services professionals with three to five years of work experience in various areas of the IT services industry needed to teach at and develop materials for leading IT companies in Japan.
+Computer/IT Services professionals in various areas of the IT services industry needed to teach at and develop materials for leading IT companies in Japan.
 Based in Tokyo, teaching is in English to small groups of Japanese IT executives.
-Only applicants with computer/IT-related degrees and work experience can be considered.
+Only applicants with computer/IT related degrees can be considered.

 Accepting applications from university graduates to teach at Japanese corporations, government ministries, and public schools in Tokyo and Osaka.
 Positions starting from March and September.
 Japanese language skills advantageous, but not mandatory.

 You will receive extensive teacher training on arrival supplemented with regular feedback and counseling.
-In your adult classes, you will be trained to use a small group, communicative, English-only, coaching-based approach.
-For all classes, detailed training plans and in-house learning materials will be provided.
+In your adult classes, you will be trained to use a small group, communicative, English only, coaching based approach.
+For all classes, detailed training plans and IES learning materials will be provided.
 Full administrative assistance with class logistics will be provided by our bilingual Japanese course coordinators.

-You will be offered an annual, renewable contract which includes work-visa sponsorship, paid vacations, subsidized health insurance payments, contract fulfillment bonus (to help cover cost of flights, etc.), and travel expenses to/from teaching assignments.
+You will be offered an annual, renewable contract which includes work visa sponsorship, paid vacations, subsidized health insurance payments, contract fulfillment payment (to help cover cost of flights, etc.), and travel expenses to/from teaching assignments.
 Your starting date is negotiable, with the biggest windows of opportunity during the months of March - June and August - October.
-You will also receive comprehensive assistance with your work-visa submission, hotel and other arrival arrangements, finding accommodation, and other settling-in challenges.
+You will also receive support with your work visa submission, hotel and other arrival arrangements, finding accommodation, and other settling-in challenges.

-Minimum immigration requirements to secure the necessary work-visa are a BA/BS degree certificate from an accredited university in an English speaking country and sponsorship by IES.
-Teaching qualifications, TESOL/CELTA certification, and one/two years of teaching experience while preferred by IES are not compulsory.
+We are looking for individuals with excellent personable and communicative skills.
+Minimum immigration requirements to secure the necessary work visa are a BA/BS degree certificate from an accredited university, in an English speaking country and sponsorship by IES (work visa sponsorship is required to work legally in Japan).
+Teaching qualifications, TESOL/CELTA certification, and one/two years of work experience while advantageous is not compulsory, with equal consideration also given to each candidate’s personality, educational background, and demonstrable interest in and exposure to Japanese culture and Japanese citizens.

 Rose Hikawa Building